Guscyrus-cyber/Splunk_threatintel_SOC_monitoring_mac_lab/README.md

 \
 “APT-Shadow” was the only threat actor identified in the threat intelligence dataset and is classified as **High severity**.

+Please refer to image # 13 in the repository.

 **Visualization and panel**